Cardiac arrest: Signs and symptoms

-When cardiac arrest is suspected due to signs of unconsciousness or abnormal breathing, a bystander should attempt to feel a pulse for 10 seconds; if no pulse is felt, it should be assumed the victim is in cardiac arrest.
-As a result of loss of cerebral perfusion (blood flow to the brain), the person will rapidly lose consciousness and can stop breathing.
-Near-death experiences are reported by 10 to 20 percent of people who survived cardiac arrest, which demonstrates a certain level of cognitive processes that are still active during resuscitation.
+When cardiac arrest is suspected by a layperson (due to signs of unconsciousness, abnormal breathing or no pulse) it should be assumed that the victim is in cardiac arrest.
+Bystanders should call emergency medical services (such as 911, 999 or 112) and initiate CPR.

 Risk factors

-The risk factors for sudden cardiac arrest (SCA) are similar to those of coronary artery disease and include age, cigarette smoking, high blood pressure, high cholesterol, lack of physical exercise, obesity, diabetes, and family history and Cardiomyopathy of cardiac disease.
-A prior episode of sudden cardiac arrest also increases the likelihood of future episodes.
-A statistical analysis of many of these risk factors determined that approximately 50% of all cardiac arrests occur in 10% of the population perceived to be at greatest risk due to aggregate harm of multiple risk factors, demonstrating that cumulative risk of multiple comorbidities exceeds the sum of each risk individually.
+Major risk factors for cardiac arrest include age and underlying cardiovascular disease.
+A prior episode of sudden cardiac arrest increases the likelihood of future episodes.
+A 2021 meta-analysis assessing the recurrence of cardiac arrest in out-of-hospital cardiac arrest survivors identified that 15% of survivors experienced a second event, most often in the first year.
+Furthermore, of those who experienced recurrence, 35% had a third episode.

-Previous adverse cardiac events, non-sustained ventricular tachycardia (NSVT), syncope, and left ventricular hypertrophy (LVT) have been shown to predict sudden cardiac death in children.
+Additional significant risk factors include cigarette smoking, high blood pressure, high cholesterol, history of arrhythmia, lack of physical exercise, obesity, diabetes, family history, cardiomyopathy, alcohol use, and possibly caffeine intake.
 Current cigarette smokers with coronary artery disease were found to have a two to threefold increase in the risk of sudden death between ages 30 and 59.
 Furthermore, it was found that former smokers' risk was closer to that of those who had never smoked.

-Functional changes in the heart such as reduced ejection fraction or cardiac arrhythmia have been shown to increase the risk of cardiac arrest and act independently from the aforementioned risk factors.
-Conditions that produce these functional changes can be acquired following previous cardiac injury or inherited through familial history of arrhythmogenic disorders.
+A statistical analysis of many of these risk factors determined that approximately 50% of all cardiac arrests occur in 10% of the population perceived to be at greatest risk, due to aggregate harm of multiple risk factors, demonstrating that cumulative risk of multiple comorbidities exceeds the sum of each risk individually.

 Causes and mechanisms

+The underlying causes of sudden cardiac arrest can result from cardiac and non-cardiac causes.
+The most common underlying causes are different, depending on the patient's age.
+Common cardiac causes include coronary artery disease, non-atherosclerotic coronary artery abnormalities, structural heart damage, and inherited arrhythmias.
+Common non-cardiac causes include respiratory arrest, diabetes, medications, and trauma.

-Sudden cardiac arrest (SCA), or sudden cardiac death (SCD), occurs when the heart abruptly begins to beat in an abnormal or irregular rhythm (arrhythmia).
-Without organized electrical activity in the heart muscle, there is no consistent contraction of the ventricles, which results in the heart's inability to generate an adequate cardiac output (forward pumping of blood from the heart to the rest of the body).
+The most common mechanism underlying sudden cardiac arrest is an arrhythmia (an irregular rhythm).
+Without organized electrical activity in the heart muscle, there is inconsistent contraction of the ventricles, which prevents the heart from generating adequate cardiac output (forward pumping of blood from the heart to the rest of the body).
+This hemodynamic collapse results in poor blood flow to the brain and other organs, which if prolonged causes persistent damage.

 There are many different types of arrhythmias, but the ones most frequently recorded in sudden cardiac arrest are ventricular tachycardia and ventricular fibrillation.
+Both ventricular tachycardia and ventricular fibrillation can prevent the heart from generating coordinated ventricular contractions, thereby failing to sustain adequate blood circulation.

-Less common causes of dysrhythmias in cardiac arrest include pulseless electrical activity (PEA), bradyarrhythmias, or asystole.
-Such rhythms are seen when there is prolonged cardiac arrest, progression of ventricular fibrillation, or efforts like defibrillation executed to resuscitate the person.
-The rhythm changes also appear to correlate with the underlying cause of cardiac injury when present (ischemic vs. nonischemic causes).
+Less common initial arrhythmias occurring in cardiac arrest include pulseless electrical activity and asystole.
+These rhythms are seen when there is prolonged cardiac arrest, progression of ventricular fibrillation, or efforts like defibrillation fail to resuscitate the person.

-Sudden cardiac arrest can result from cardiac and non-cardiac causes including the following: